exebook/pitch-swiper/README.md

 # PITCH Swiper

 PITCH-swiper is a lightweight swiper component for Preact.
-Hopefully it shoudl work with React out of the box.
+Hopefully it should work with React out of the box.
 The component is only 300 lines of code, no external dependencies, except for (p)react itself.
+This component was originally created for (Pitch)[http://www.pitchinvestorslive.com/] hence the name.

 It requires some work to set up, please see examples and read this readme carefully.